|

 Tynes with a party of over ninety drew supplies

 and new muskets at Camden.
-Tynes was
+Tynes

-turned west and moved swiftly toward Tearcoat.
+Kingstree.
+He then turned west and moved

-into three companies and attacked at midnight.
+companies and attacked at midnight.

 The attackers killed six, wounded fourteen and captured

 twenty-three men.
-They also captured the food, baggage,
+They also captured the

-ammunition, eighty new muskets and horses with
+food, baggage, ammunition, eighty new muskets

-saddles.
-However, Tynes escaped, but was captured
+and horses with saddles.
+However, Tynes escaped,

-County and the Town of Turbeville donated this mural in Turbeville,
+and the Town of Turbeville donated this mural in Turbeville,

 SC.

-Artist: Will Anderson, Stateburg,
+Artist: Will

-SC.
-(Mural Painted on West wall of Dollar
+on West wall of Dollar General, Park

-General, Park St., Turbeville, SC
+St., Turbeville, SC June, 2002,

-Revolutionary
+Revolutionary History

-SC with General
+in Clarendon County, SC with General Francis Marion, The

-Francis Marion, The "Swamp Fox".
+"Swamp Fox".

 Follow the Swamp